ValentinNikolaev/Asana-GDoc-reports/README.md

-# notes
+# Notes
-master branch is for test only.
+Master branch is for test only.
 Check v2 branch for updates.

-# setup
-mkdir -m 755 credentials && mkdir -m 755 reports && mkdir -m 755 tmp
-sudo chown -R www-data:www-data credentials/

 # Usage
 1. Copy config-sample.php to config.php.
 Make needed changes